avaxcadabra/nft-mint/README.md

 ## Hardhat Config

-Hardhat uses `hardhat.config.js` as the configuration file.
+Hardhat uses `hardhat.config.js` as configuration file.
 You can define tasks, networks, compilers and more in that file.
 For more information see [here](https://hardhat.org/config/).

 In our repository we use a pre-configured file hardhat.config.ts